 S 73-b.
 The New York state veterinary diagnostic laboratory.

-1. The commissioner is authorized to establish and maintain, by contract or otherwise, a New York state veterinary diagnostic laboratory and to contract for other diagnostic services, as he or she may deem necessary or beneficial, to improve the health of food and fiber producing animals, companion animals, sport and recreational animals, exotic animals and wildlife.
+- The commissioner is authorized to establish and maintain, by contract or otherwise, a New York state veterinary diagnostic laboratory and to contract for other diagnostic services, as he or she may deem necessary or beneficial, to improve the health of food and fiber producing animals, companion animals, sport and recreational animals, exotic animals and wildlife.

-2. The New York state veterinary diagnostic laboratory shall:
+- The New York state veterinary diagnostic laboratory shall:

-(a) Evaluate domestic and wild animal populations for evidence of disease agents that may cause human disease;
+- Evaluate domestic and wild animal populations for evidence of disease agents that may cause human disease;

-(b) Maintain capability to respond to disease outbreaks in animals;
+- Maintain capability to respond to disease outbreaks in animals;

-(c) Establish diagnostic testing capabilities to establish herd health status and evaluation of disease programs;
+- Establish diagnostic testing capabilities to establish herd health status and evaluation of disease programs;

-(d) Support disease surveillance and monitoring programs of domestic, zoo and wild animals;
+- Support disease surveillance and monitoring programs of domestic, zoo and wild animals;

-(e) Support veterinarians by analyzing and interpreting samples obtained from clinical cases; and
+- Support veterinarians by analyzing and interpreting samples obtained from clinical cases; and

-(f) Evaluate, adjust and improve New York’s ability to recognize diseases that impact animal populations.
+- Evaluate, adjust and improve New York’s ability to recognize diseases that impact animal populations.

 Currently the AHDC employs over 200 professionals, including faculty in tenure and non-tenure track positions.
 The AHDC serves over 5,000 registered veterinary practices or organizations from all 50 states of the United States and several foreign countries.
-The AHDC is one of the most comprehensive veterinary diagnostic laboratories in the country, receiving over 150,000 submissions per year that generate over 1 million individual tests a year.
+The AHDC is one of the most comprehensive veterinary diagnostic laboratories in the country, receiving over 180,000 submissions per year that generate over 1 million individual tests.
 All these activities generate an enormous number of informal and formal interactions with Center clientele and other stakeholders of our services.
 All these combined activities represent significant contribution to the health and wellbeing of society in general as well as the protection of the economic wellbeing of the animal industries and animal populations of the State of New York and the nation as a whole.

 The AHDC is accredited by the American Association of Veterinary Laboratory Diagnosticians (AAVLD).
 The AAVLD Essential Requirements for accreditation incorporate the World Organization for Animal Health (OIE) guidelines for veterinary laboratories.
-These standards are largely derived from the ISO/IEC 17025-1999 General requirements for the competence of testing and calibration laboratories.
-The AHDC has implemented a Quality System to the management and technical requirements specified by the AAVLD.
-Such a quality assurance program is essential for the laboratory itself as well as the clients that rely on the results from the laboratory.
-In addition, the Quality Milk Production Services (QMPS) section of the AHDC is ISO17025 accredited for mastitis culture methods, the first such accreditation in the US.
+These standards were largely derived from the ISO/IEC 17025-1999 General requirements for the competence of testing and calibration laboratories.
+The AHDC has implemented a Quality System to meet the management and technical requirements specified by the AAVLD.
+Such a quality assurance program is essential for the laboratory to provide assurance to our clients that test results released by the AHDC will meet the highest standards of validity.